MarvinJWendt/testza/README.md

 SetShowStartupMessage controls if the startup message should be printed.
 You should use this in the init() method of the package, which contains your tests.

+> This setting can also be set by the command line flag --testza.disable-startup-message.

 Example: